-In less than 3 Collier County board meetings, the Regal II community was approved.
+In less than 3 Collier County board meetings, Majestic Place (formerly Regal II) was approved.
 They did this by educating value and importance of a Habitat for Humanity community to nearby communities using 3D renderings.

-Distance measurements in 3D renderings helped nearby communities understand that Regal 2 community had little or no visual impact.
+Aerials, distance measurements and 3D renderings helped nearby communities understand that the Majestic Place (formerly Regal II) community had little or no visual impact.

-In addition to answering nearby community questions, the Regal II 3D renderings benefited Habitat for Humanity by:
+In addition to answering nearby community questions, the Majestic Place 3D renderings benefited Habitat for Humanity by: